 Brenda is regularly instructed in high profile and complex criminal cases or to act on behalf of vulnerable defendants.
-She ensures a consistently high standard of representation, working closely with Instructing solicitors, junior counsel and clients to achieve the best outcome.
+She ensures a consistently high standard of representation, working closely with Instructing solicitors, junior counsel and clients, always leading the team to achieve the best outcome.

 Past notable cases can be viewed below.
 Click here to see a list of recent notable cases.